 If there's bleeding from the tongue or lip, have the person rinse their mouth with water to clear any blood.
 You can gently clean the injured area with a damp cloth or gauze pad to remove debris.
 This will allow you to assess the extent of the injury.

 Apply direct pressure to the wound with a clean cloth or sterile gauze to control bleeding.
-If there is significant bleeding or the wound is deep, seek immediate medical attention since this may lead to breathing problems.
+If there is significant bleeding or the wound is deep, seek immediate medical attention since this may lead to breathing problems as blood can make breathing increasingly difficult.
+It may also cause the patient to swallow blood which can quickly lead to nausea and vomiting, further compromising the airway.

 Encourage the person to avoid hot or spicy foods and to maintain good oral hygiene.
 Remember, while these first aid measures can provide relief, seeking professional dental or medical care is always essential.